YuLab-SMU/ChIPseeker/mkdocs/docs/featuredArticles.md

 ## <i class="fa fa-calendar"></i> 2016

+[Dpy30 is critical for maintaining the identity and function of adult hematopoietic stem cells](http://jem.rupress.org/content/early/2016/09/14/jem.20160185.full). ***The Journal of Experimental Medicine***.
+2016.

 [Comprehensive genome and epigenome characterization of CHO cells in response to evolutionary pressures and over time](http://dx.doi.org/10.1002/bit.25990). **Biotechnology and Bioengineering** Apr.
 2016